Travel the Silk Road from China to Uzbekistan

 What Kyrgyzstan lacks in "sights" compared to the Silk Road monuments and old towns of Uzbekistan and China, it makes up for in alpine landscapes, opportunities for interaction with local families and plenty of time spent on the road or outdoors exploring natural surroundings.

 This trip travels on overnight hard sleeper trains on sections of the journey.
+The overnight train compartment will be 6-berth one, with shared toilet facilities (usually in squat style) at the end of each carriage.
+Pillows, sheets and blankets are provided although some of our travellers prefer to bring their own sheet.
 Train travel in China may not be entirely luxurious, but it's certainly one of the best ways to travel long distances and come face-to-face with the country and its people.
 It's the main form of transport for locals, so take the chance to interact.

 There are few places like Uzbekistan and Turkmenistan on earth - isolated geographically and long secluded politically.
 It's probably unlike anywhere you have ever been, so be prepared to be surprised and for things to run a little differently to home.
 Here's some of what to expect: https://www.intrepidtravel.com/adventures/what-to-expect-on-a-trip-to-tu...